jkotan/nexdatas.tools/doc/nxscreate.rst

 .. code:: bash

+       nxscreate secopcp
-       nxscreate secopcp -t
+       nxscreate secopcp -l

            - list all modules of the given node

-       nxscreate secopcp -c temp_node
+       nxscreate secopcp -c temp_node -d . -j secop_node.json

-           - create the all secop components in the local directory for the node on port 5000
+           - create the all secop components in the local directory for the node configured with the json file

        nxscreate secopcp T -p 5001 -b